Guppedantha Manasu

 Guppedantha Manasu (transl.
-Fist sized Heart) is an Indian Telugu-language romantic drama television series airing on Star Maa from 7 December 2020, at 7 p.m.
+Fist-Sized Heart) is an Indian Telugu-language romantic drama television series which aired on Star Maa from 7 December 2020 till 31 August 2024, at 7 p.m.
 IST from Monday to Saturday.
 It is also available on Disney+ Hotstar.
-The main plot of the serial was taken from Bengali language series Mohor which aired on Star Jalsha.
-It stars Mukesh Gowda, Raksha Gowda, Sai Kiran and Jyoti Rai in lead roles.
-The story showcases the ups and downs in the life of a brilliant and fiery-tempered professor of a college, when he clashes with his talented yet headstrong student.
+The main plot of the serial was taken from Bengali language series Mohor, which aired on Star Jalsha.
+It stars Mukesh Gowda, Raksha Gowda, Sai Kiran and Jyothi Rai in lead roles.
+The story showcases the ups and downs in the life of a brilliant and fiery-tempered professor of a college professor, when he clashes with his talented yet headstrong student.